maxiguillermo1/Solar-System/README.md

 # Manages OpenGL textures and handles different light sources.
 # Uses GLU for quadrics and GL functions for 3D transformations and shading.
 # Assumes the images are available in the current directory for texture mapping.
-# For brevity, the actual code for drawing the solar system objects is not shown in this representation.

 ## Table of Contents